Deriving Derivatives: Examples

-is very similar to the leverage factor in Merton portfolio theory.
-The original Merton's derivations use methods of stochastic control theory -- quite complicated, difficult to generalize and not very popular techniques among actual practitioners.
-By contrast, we arrive at a similar kind of investment advice using basic mathematics.
-Moreover it is pretty obvious that the above calculations can be easily generalized.
-We can consider investors which have a view on volatility structure or both the volatility and the drift.
+is very similar to the leverage factor in Merton portfolio theory~\cite{Merton_1969}.
+Merton's original derivations are a beautiful example of mathematical prowess.
+Unfortunately, the methods of stochastic control theory require advanced mathematical training and, even then, it is difficult to imagine a practical business strategy that would need someone to come up with new tailored derivations on a regular basis.

+By contrast, we arrived at a similar kind of investment advice using basic mathematics which can be easily tailored or generalized.
+We can consider investors with a view on volatility or both the volatility and the drift.
 We can also consider different distributions for returns (not necessarily normal).
 The calculations are so simple that virtually nothing can stop us from carrying them out in pretty much the same way as we did above.

-It is worth mentioning that in the above example we did not pursue any ambitious goals -- we simply looked for most obvious examples of using our framework.
-The concentration of ideas that comes out of such a simple example is encouraging: derivation of key techniques of index design or building practical alternatives for Merton portfolio theory are interesting in their own right.
+The concentration of ideas that comes out of the above simple calculation is encouraging: derivation of key techniques of index design and building practical alternatives for Merton portfolio theory -- each of these topics is interesting in its own right.